Guidelines on prosecuting cases involving communications sent via social media

 - Section 76 of the Serious Crime Act 2015 and constitute an offence of controlling or coercive behaviour; or

-- Section 33 of the Criminal Justice and Courts Act 2015 and amount to an offence of "revenge pornography"; or
+- Section 33 of the Criminal Justice and Courts Act 2015 and amount to an offence of disclosing private sexual images without consent; or

 - Other offences involving communications targeting specific individuals, such as offences under the Sexual Offences Act 2003 or Blackmail.

 In such cases there may be a potential overlap of offences.
-For instance, where there is more than one incident, or the incident forms part of a course of conduct directed towards an individual, a charge of harassment and / or a charge of controlling or coercive behaviour may be appropriate.
+For instance, where there is more than one incident, or the incident forms part of a course of conduct directed towards an individual, a charge of harassment, stalking or controlling or coercive behaviour may be appropriate.
 Prosecutors will therefore need to assess the facts of the case carefully to determine the most appropriate charge(s) and reference should be made to the relevant legal guidance.

 Harassment or Stalking